-OpenStack Block Storage provides persistent block storage management for virtual hard drives.
-With Block Storage, users can create and delete block devices and manage attachment of block devices to servers.
+OpenStack Block Storage service provides persistent block storage management for virtual hard drives.
+With Block Storage, users can create and delete block devices, and manage attachment of block devices to servers.

 OpenStack Compute service (nova)

 OpenStack Image service (glance)

-OpenStack Image acts as a registry for virtual disk images.
+OpenStack Image service is a registry for virtual disk images.
 Users can add new images or take a snapshot of an existing server for immediate storage.
 You can use the snapshots for backup or as templates for new servers.

 OpenStack Object Storage service (swift)

-Object Storage provides an HTTP-accessible storage system for large amounts of data, including static entities such as videos, images, email messages, files, or VM images.
+OpenStack Object Storage service provides an HTTP-accessible storage system for large amounts of data, including static entities such as videos, images, email messages, files, or VM images.
 Objects are stored as binaries on the underlying file system with metadata stored in the extended attributes of each file.

 OpenStack Telemetry service (ceilometer)

-OpenStack Telemetry provides user-level usage data for RHOSP-based clouds.
+OpenStack Telemetry service provides user-level usage data for RHOSP-based clouds.
 You can use the data for customer billing, system monitoring, or alerts.
 Telemetry can collect data from notifications sent by existing OpenStack components such as Compute usage events, or by polling RHOSP infrastructure resources such as libvirt.

 OpenStack Orchestration service (heat)

-OpenStack Orchestration provides templates to create and manage cloud resources such as storage, networking, instances, or applications.
+OpenStack Orchestration service provides templates to create and manage cloud resources such as storage, networking, instances, or applications.
 Use templates to create stacks, which are collections of resources.

 OpenStack Bare Metal Provisioning service (ironic)

-OpenStack Bare Metal Provisioning supports physical machines for a variety of hardware vendors with hardware-specific drivers.
-Bare Metal Provisioning integrates with the Compute service to provision physical machines in the same way that virtual machines are provisioned, and provides a solution for the bare-metal-to-trusted-project use case.
+OpenStack Bare Metal Provisioning service supports physical machines for a variety of hardware vendors with hardware-specific drivers.
+Bare Metal Provisioning service integrates with the Compute service to provision physical machines in the same way that virtual machines are provisioned, and provides a solution for the bare-metal-to-trusted-project use case.